AndreasBakke/rvfpm_ibex_testing/README.md

 - Changed path to the compiler, and added the f flag to the compiler in _examples/sw/simple_system/common/common.mk_
 - Expanded the sw-test _examples/sw/simple_system/hello_test_float/hello_test_float.c_
   - This to test more functionality.
+- Created  ibex_config.yaml in _rvfpm/work/run_ with settings to match the fpu_ss.

 ## Setup and verification
 Refer to the readme in examples/simple_system for more information about the simulations and setup.